Tasmiah1408028/RealtimeVideoMotionTransfer/README.md

 The config subfolder contains the yaml file for the VoxCeleb dataset.

-The checkpoints subfolder contains the trained VRNN keypoints prediction models using prediction horizons of 6 or 12 for VRNN.
+The checkpoints subfolder contains the trained VRNN keypoins prediction models using prediction horizons of 6 or 12 for VRNN.
 Checkpoints for VRNN are named as "VRNN\_3883videos_vox_{# input frames}_{# output frames}" where {# input frames} and {# output frames} can be 6/12 indicates types of prediction.

 The log subfolder is the directory for saving generated videos.